agiza/aws-1/README.md

 ### OneLogin Mapings

 Within OneLogin add arn line under List of SAML Identity Providers
-- a. *Before adding the new line copy the whole list for backup*
+- 1. **Before adding the new line copy the whole list for backup**
-- b.
-OneLogin > Apps > AWS > [Configurations](https://tableau.onelogin.com/apps/596729/edit/#configuration) and add the new arm: arn:aws:iam::637144570937:saml-provider/OneLogin and make sure you add a comma after the one you add and the last one has no comma.
+- 2. OneLogin > Apps > AWS > [Configurations](https://tableau.onelogin.com/apps/596729/edit/#configuration) and add the new arm: arn:aws:iam::**637144570937**:saml-provider/OneLogin and make sure you add a comma after the one you add and the last one has no comma.
-- c.
-Hit SAVE – NOT ENABLE!
+- 3. Hit **SAVE** – NOT ENABLE!
-- d.
-More Actions > Reapply provision mappings
+- 4. More Actions > Reapply provision mappings

 Within OneLogin > Apps > AWS > Provisioning > [Entitlements](https://tableau.onelogin.com/apps/596729/edit/#provisioning) > Hit Refresh 5 times.